 - I always use honey in my non-custard style ice creams.
 It keeps the ice cream soft and easy to serve and slows down freezer burn.
 However, you could use 2/3 cup of sugar instead.

 - I store our finished ice cream in old plastic yogurt tubs, or straight sided mason jars.
-It’s also be cute to make individual cups in little jam jars.
+It’s also cute to make individual servings in little jam jars.